Remember Baker

-Remember Baker (June 6, 1737 – August 22, 1775) was an American soldier and a member of the Green Mountain Boys who was murdered in Quebec during the early days of the American Revolutionary War.
+Remember Baker (June 6, 1737 – August 22, 1775) was an American soldier and a member of the Green Mountain Boys who was killed in Quebec during the early days of the American Revolutionary War.

 Born in Roxbury, Connecticut (then part of Woodbury), he was the son of Remember Baker and Tamar Warner, and a first cousin of Ethan Allen, Ira Allen and Seth Warner.
 Remember Baker, Jr. was described by a cousin as a tough, redheaded, freckle-faced young giant.
 He enlisted as a private in a company of provincial troops in 1755.
 In 1757, he was stationed at Fort William Henry, at the head of Lake George, and during that year participated in battles which went badly for the provincial troops.

 In 1758, he enlisted a second time in General James Abercrombie's attempted invasion of Canada, then held by the French.
 He was part of a band of 100 men under the command of Major Putnam and accompanied by Lord Howe that went on a scouting expedition.
 They were surprised by a party of 500 of the enemy, and Lord Howe was killed.
 Putnam and Baker and their men cut their way through the French ranks, charged them in the rear, and after being reinforced killed 300 of the enemy and captured 143 prisoners.
 Baker received honorable mention in the report of the commanding general.
 He remained in the service until the close of the year 1759.

 Baker married Desire Hurlbut in Roxbury on April 3, 1760.
 In 1764, Remember, Desire, and their small son Ozi moved to Arlington, now in Vermont, and built a grist mill.
 This was in response to an offer of 50 acre from the town to anyone who would start a mill there.
 The first mill burned down in 1789, but a subsequent mill built in the 1790s still stands today.
 Baker's cousins Ethan Allen and Ira Allen also settled in Arlington.
 Remember Baker was the first town clerk of Arlington.